Setsofia-lab/AcuteStrokeDetector/README.md

 ## Project Goal

 The primary goal of this project is to build and train a Variational Autoencoder (VAE) to learn a compressed representation of human faces.
-Leveraging the VAE's ability to create a smooth latent space, we aim to explore this space to potentially identify dimensions controlling facial symmetry.
+Leveraging the VAE's ability to create a smooth latent space, I aim to explore this space to potentially identify dimensions controlling facial symmetry.
 The ultimate objective is to generate images that mimic facial drooping, a common symptom of acute stroke, which could aid in early diagnosis and understanding.

 ## Dataset